ryu1kn/vscode-annotator/README.md

 ## Features

 * Display the annotation view (git blame) of the current file.
-* The vertical colour bar is coloured darker for older commits and lighter for more recent commits (or the other way around, depending on the order you specified ).
+* The vertical colour bar is coloured darker for older commits and lighter for more recent commits (or the other way around, depending on the colours you specified).
 * Highlight the annotations with same commit hash when hovering over them.
 * Display the diff of a particular commit by selecting a commit hash on the annotation view.
-* From the commit diff, you can now open the annotation view of the file just before the commit, and trace back the history.
+* From the commit diff view, you can:
+  * Open the annotation view of the file just before the commit, and trace back the history.
+  * Open the diff of another file in the same commit.

 Blame the current file and open the diff of a particular commit